Table of Contents

 Please use the contact section in the governing policy.

 Whenever possible, laboratory equipment and supplies should be purchased from an outside supplier.
-Internal suppliers must prove that no federal/state funds were considered in developing their ISO rates.
-If items or services will be purchased from an ISO, the purchaser must call Accounting Services first to verify that no federal/state funds were used in developing the rate.
-If so, Accounting Services may need to develop an alternative rate.
+Internal suppliers must prove that no federal/state funds were considered in developing their internal rates.
+If items or services will be purchased from a recharge center or unit conducting internal sales, the purchaser must call the Internal/External Sales Office first to verify that no federal/state funds were used in developing the rate.
+If so, the recharge center may need to develop an alternative way to provide the good or service and develop the related rate.

 Researchers may obtain human embryos or embryonic stem cells that have been donated for research purposes by patients undergoing reproductive therapies.
 If the embryos/embryonic stem cells are obtained from clinics, laboratories or other entities outside the University, these materials should be transferred to the University under a Material Transfer Agreement approved by the Office of the General Counsel and signed by the transferring institution and the University.
 Human embryos/embryonic stem cells may not be bought or sold, except reasonable payments are permitted associated with the transportation, processing, preservation, quality control or storage of human embryos/embryonic stem cells.

 Individuals who prepare financial transactions for the project must include a note on each purchasing document that indicates that the purchased items will be used for federally unapproved human embryonic stem cell (hESC) research or research that involves more than minimal risk to the embryos.
 This information will make it easier to provide oversight over correct allocation of costs.